 7.6.1 RTP topology

 ECN functionality may be used with different RTP session topologies.
-The ECN behaviour in conjunction with certain RTP topologies is described in clause 3.2 / [IETF ECN].
+The ECN behaviour in conjunction with certain RTP topologies is described in clause 3.2 / [IETF RFC 6679].
 Through the MGC setting the combination of Terminations/Streams in a Context, the properties in the "ECN for RTP-over-UDP Support" and other elements in the Local and Remote Descriptors the MG is able to determine the correct ECN behaviour.

 7.6.2 Negotiation of the capability to use ECN with RTP/UDP/IP

-As per [IETF ECN] a MG supporting ECN with RTP/UDP/IP requires different RTCP extensions:
+As per [IETF RFC 6679] a MG supporting ECN with RTP/UDP/IP requires different RTCP extensions:

 RTP/AVPF [IETF RFC 4585] transport layer feedback format for urgent ECN information,